 In the east side of the city, Claisebrook is a charming little cove with a few cafes and restaurants.
 You can easily get there from the city on the CAT bus or by train.
 Dolphins sometimes visit the cove at night and there is a footpath snaking around the edge of the Swan River, with views over the Matagarup Bridge and the Optus Stadium.

-If you are keen to stay away from the hustle and bustle of the city, this modern city view apartment is modern and cosy.
+If you are keen to stay away from the hustle and bustle of the city, East Perth is a very convenient location.

 The Matagarup Bridge